-In 2020 he was appointed to the Attorney General's A Panel to act in the most complex and significant government litigation.
-He spent ten years on the B and C Panels which allowed him to develop substantial unled advocacy experience.
+He has been on the Attorney General's Panels of counsel for fifteen years and on the A Panel since 2020, acting in the most complex and significant government litigation.
+Over his many years on the Panel he has developed substantial unled advocacy experience.

 He is ranked in Chambers & Partners and in the Legal 500 as a leading junior for company law and, in the Legal 500, for insolvency.
-The directories say he is a "clever, accommodating and client-friendly junior counsel"; "he is quietly persuasive and his advocacy is faultless"; and he has "a cool head, a comprehensive knowledge of his field and an excellent responsiveness to pressurised demands".
+The directories say he is a "Matthew has a calm, thoughtful presence which reduces the client's stress in any situation.
+He is also very capable in working through complex information and summarising the position for the court in a simplified and clear way".